sectioncritical/pagecryptor/README.md

 * make
 * bash - test script uses bashisms
 * diff
-* python 3.9 or greater, with pip and venv
+* python 3.10 or greater, with pip and venv
 * node (was tested with 22.18, not sure about older versions)
-* generate example

 Some things you can do with the Makefile:

 * build python dist package
 * run the tests
 * perform some quality checks (lint)
+* generate example site

 You can get some help: